Call automation for data driven teams | FreJun

 1. Distribution Stage: This is the final stage where calls in different queues are routed to the corresponding team based on pre-determined calling rules and customer data stored in the CRM tool.

-Start by conducting thorough research about your customer expectations.
-Study their demographics, their common concerns, or the reasons why they contact you.
-For example, if only a handful of customers in a month call you for flight rescheduling, you can just combine it with the flight cancellation option.
+Start by researching your customers’ expectations.
+Study their demographics, common concerns, and the reasons they contact you.
+For example, if only a handful of customers call you each month for flight rescheduling, you can combine it with the flight cancellation option.

 Unless you track the efficacy and efficiency of a system, you will never make improvements to it.
 And when you make necessary improvements, customer satisfaction level increases, and your sales multiply.
 Start by tracking key metrics like Abandonment Rate and Average Handle Time to check how efficient your call routing system is.
 If these values are below average, then it’s time to alter the call routing strategy and distribution method.

-We are living in the era of customer personalization.
-If you do not tailor your services according to customer needs, your competitors will overtake you.
-This applies to your call routing system too.
-Customers expect a certain level of personalization when they dial your organization.
-They expect that your agents know about their past interactions, purchase history, and service history to avoid repeating the same information again and again.
+We live in the era of customer personalization.
+Indeed, if you do not tailor your services to customer needs, your competitors will overtake you.
+Consequently, this also applies to your call routing system.
+Specifically, customers expect a certain level of personalization when they call your organization.
+For example, they expect your agents to know about their past interactions, purchase history, and service history to avoid repeating information.
 This is possible if your system is integrated with your CRM solution.
 Your agents will instantly know everything about the customer once their calls are routed to them.

 Here is a harsh reality – Nobody likes to wait, especially over phones.
 Customers of today are short of time.
 They want immediate service and instant resolution.
 It helps achieve this by drastically reducing the wait time.
 Right from routing the call to the right agent to agents having all the necessary information, call routing prioritizes customer experience at every stage.